pizzajsdev/dragswag/README.md

 ## What is DragSwag?

 **DragSwag** is primarily a drag-and-drop library for React.
 Frustrated with the bulky APIs offered by other libraries, I developed DragSwag to focus on ergonomics and simplicity while maintaining flexibility and customization.
-It’s built on top of dragswag/core, a universal building block suitable for any framework and vanilla JavaScript.
+It's built on top of dragswag/core, a universal building block suitable for any framework and vanilla JavaScript.

 ## Key Features

-- **Extremely** simple—just use the useDraggable and useDroppable hooks, and the Overlay component to get started
+- **Extremely** simple—just use the useDraggable and useDroppable hooks, and the DragOverlayProvider to get started
 - **Highly** ergonomic—no need to memoize callbacks or configurations
 - **Fully** customizable—rich event system
 - **Two-way** data exchange between draggable and droppable components